-You are seeing ApiService, CustomerService and Router injected from constructor.
-Lets describe them:
+You are seeing ApiService, CustomerService, and Router injected from the constructor.
+Let's describe them:

 For this tutorial’s login functionality, I used a free dummy API web service named ReqRes.
 ApiService class injects HttpClient and provides me a login() method so I can call this method from anywhere of the application.
 It returns an Observable<LoginResultModel>.

-This class sets the given token to preferred storage (for this tutorial I used localStorage) and has a isLogged() method, so we can check if our customer is logged already.
-Putting this logic in this small class improves the readability of code, because we know where our customer related methods belong.
+This class sets the given token to preferred storage (for this tutorial I used localStorage) and has an isLogged() method, so we can check if our customer is logged already.
+Putting this logic in this small class improves the readability of code because we know where our customer-related methods belong.

 After successful login() call, we call navigateByUrl() method provided by Router.
-It redirects to given route.
+It redirects to a given route.

 Connecting with Router